 A platform can therefore receive a maximum Fairwork score of ten points.
-Fairwork scores are updated on a yearly basis; the scores presented in this report were derived from data about the 12 months of fieldwork between June 2021 and May 2022 and are valid until June 2023.
+Fairwork scores are updated yearly; the scores presented in this report were derived from data about the 12 months of fieldwork between June 2021 and May 2022 and are valid until June 2023.